craigsmith24/omni-web-local/san-francisco/financial-district.markdown

     Despite a mostly 9-to-5 crowd on the streets by day, many of SF’s late-20th century/early 21st-century high rises are situated among the skyscrapers that create the famous skyline.
 Apartments and condos are all over the map when it comes to size and space.
-section_2_header: "Need more room in the Financial District?
-Want to avoid self storage?"
+section_2_header: "Need more room in the Financial District?"
 section_3_header: "Omni Picks in the Financial District"
 permalink: /san-francisco/financial-district/
 places: